 But before we get into it, if you're looking for specific mobile photography/editing tips, I've already published an article previously which you can read here.

 Generally, this article is about my particular camera setup.
-When it comes to cameras it's almost like religion, everyone believes in something different, and that's okay.
-I will try to list my reasons below as good as I can, but if you're looking for particular tech reviews, you might just do a quick Google search.
+When it comes to cameras it's almost like religion — everyone believes in something different, and that's okay.
+I will try to list my reasons below as well as I can, but if you're looking for particular tech reviews, you might just do a quick Google search.

 The Fujifilm X100T has been one of my favorite cameras for a couple years now.
 It's the camera that really got me into photography, even though I had a big Canon DSLR sitting at home, this is the camera I ended up using all the time.

 Most of my pictures you can find on Instagram are either made with my iPhone, or the Fujifilm X100T.
 Pretty much the majority of all my travel photography from the last 3-4 years has been made with either the X100T or the X100S (which was the previous model).

 The black version just looks beautiful.
 Not cheesy retro, but classy.
 It's just a nice piece hardware you feel good about having it hanging around your neck or shoulder.

 This camera is small, compact and light and in my opinion incredible durable.
 There is a saying that the best camera is always the one you have with you.
 And it's true.
 The X100T is always with me, while my big Canon DSRL camera was sitting at home collecting dust.
 I've dropped the X100T several times, used it in rain and other harsh environments without any issues.

 The X100T won't let you change the lens.
 Which means, you're stuck with a 22mm/F2 fixed lens.
 However, I personally see this as a PRO rather than a CON.
 Why?
 Because I don't have to think about it.
 There is no way to switch lenses, so I don't have to think about it.
 If I want to zoom in, or out, I literally have to be creative and physically around to capture the perfect angle.